Ralph Wolf and Sam Sheepdog: Original appearances

 The series is built around the satiric idea that both Ralph and Sam are blue collar workers who are just doing their jobs.
 Most of the cartoons begin at the beginning of the workday, in which they both arrive with lunch pails at a sheep-grazing meadow, exchange pleasant chitchat, and punch into the same time clock.
 Work having officially begun with the morning whistle at 8:00 AM, Ralph repeatedly tries very hard to abduct the helpless sheep and invariably fails, either through his own ineptitude or the minimal but well-planned efforts of Sam (he is frequently seen sleeping), who always brutally punishes Ralph for the attempt.
 In many instances, there are also multiple copies of Ralph and particularly Sam.

 At the end-of-the-day whistle at 5:00 PM (or sometimes 6:00 PM) Ralph and Sam punch out their time cards, again chat amiably, and leave, presumably only to come back the next day and do it all over again, or sometimes continue where they left off at the day previous.
 Or another sheepdog and wolf arrive for work to continue where the other two left off at, as they clock out and head home.
+They are even occasionally shown to be good friends outside of work.
 Both Ralph and Sam are performed by voice actor Mel Blanc.
-In A Sheep In The Deep, the workday is interrupted by a lunch break, which they also conduct amiably.
+In A Sheep in the Deep, the workday is interrupted by a lunch break, which they also conduct amiably.
 The operation seems to run 24 hours a day or at least into another shift, as when Ralph and Sam "punch out" they may also run into their nighttime replacements, Fred and George, respectively.
 In some of their earlier appearances, Ralph and Sam are named inconsistently: in particular Sam's shift replacement sometimes addresses him as "Ralph".